jaswingumpella/codevision/backend/confluence-doc-structure.md

 Since the full list can be long, the HTML might not list every log line, but it could.
 However, given large projects, summarizing is safer to keep the document concise.

+When the document is generated locally we also include references to the CSV/PDF exports that the backend produces at `/project/{id}/export/logs.csv` and `/project/{id}/export/logs.pdf`, so an auditor pasting the doc into Confluence still knows which downloadable artifacts correspond to the summarized section.

 6. PCI/PII Scan Summary: Similar to above, a brief overview of the sensitive data scan results:

 e.g. “X potential PII/PCI exposures were found in the codebase.”
 Then perhaps categorize: e.g. “– 2 HIGH severity (hard-coded credentials), 5 MEDIUM, 3 LOW. – All instances of credit card patterns were in test data files.”